 Recommendation to conduct virtual meetings between the Annual and Winter meetings

 January 11, 2024 – Change all references from FG and MTG Manual of Procedures (MOP) to FG and MTG Reference Manual

+September 22, 2026 –Revise Appendix C, Hightower Award sections 3 and 4 to change Hightower deadline to Dec.
+1for TAC to select winner at Winter Meeting.

 ACRONYMS: